Thinking of travelling from Copenhagen to Stockholm? From flying to driving, discover the best ways of getting between the two cities here!

 Train travel between Copenhagen Central Station and Stockholm Central Station is just a joy.
 The most you’ll have to deal with is one or two changes, with just a short break in-between.
 Being Scandinavia, the train journeys always run smoothly, even in the depths of winter.

-Price of one-way tickets varies from as little as £20 all the way up to £90 or more.
+Price of one-way tickets varies from as little as £20 all the way up to £90.
 On average though, you’re probably looking at around £35.
 Not a bad deal in my eyes, considering the length of the journey and the quality of the services.

-You should allow for a train journey from Stockholm to Copenhagen and vice versa to take up around half a day.
+The train from Stockholm to Copenhagen takes around half a day.
 The fastest journey lasts 5 hours 12 minutes, while cheaper trains can take up to 6 hours 28 minutes.
 You can get a good price on quicker trains though, so with a little advance planning you hopefully won’t be on the train for that long.

 Whether or not you need to change trains depends on which train operator you book with.
 SJ trains are direct whereas on Öresundståg services you usually change at Malmö, or sometimes Helsingborg and Gothenburg.
 I’ve always travelled 2nd class, which has been comfortable with free WiFI.

-There’s one thing that stands out about the bus ride from Copenhagen to Stockholm: it’s long!
+There’s one thing that stands out about the bus from Copenhagen to Stockholm: it’s long!

 The fastest bus is 9 hours 15 minutes, while for the cheapest you’re looking at 14 hours 5 minutes.
 You’re committing to a whole day of travel if you choose to go by bus – not ideal if you’re short on time.